#bioPGH Blog: Drowsy December: Hibernation, Acorns and Bears, Oh My!

 This past week certainly brought on some brisk weather.
 When the temperatures drop, some of us might want to curl up under a warm pile of blankets and hibernate like one of Western Pennsylvania’s black bears until spring!
 But true bear hibernation might not be the long winter's nap that it sounds like.
 This week, state wildlife biologist Mark Ternent of the Pennsylvania Game Commission provided some insight on this fascinating phenomenon.

-The first thing to know about hibernation is that it is not triggered by cold weather!
+The first thing to know about hibernation is that it is not exactly a response to cold weather.
 Just like bird migration that we talked about last week, hibernation is actually triggered by low resource availability—it’s an adaptive response to summer’s food supply running low.
-Once foraging (searching for food) “costs” the bears more energy than what’s available in the landscape, bears’ bodies make the decision for them.
+Once foraging (searching for food) costs the bears more energy than what’s available in the landscape, bears’ bodies make the decision for them.
 As they begin “denning” in either an excavated hollow or something that resembles a nest, their metabolism drops dramatically, and their heart rate and body temperatures lower slightly - the physical hallmarks of hibernation.

 Actual bear "dens" are typically not what we might imagine as a den.
 This den (that rather looks like a bird nest) was used by a mother and cubs in Clinton County.
 Photo: PA Game Commission.